 can be used in various ways by local or foreign companies in Slovakia

 .
-The most common purpose is that of carrying out activities on the Slovak market, however, holding companies from abroad can have subsidiaries in Slovakia
+The most common purpose is that of carrying out activities on the Slovak market, however, holding companies from abroad can have subsidiaries in Slovakia in 2022

 and thus use them as tax minimization structures, especially when it comes to EU-based holding companies.